GrantErickson/VerticalVenture/README.md

 The lighting is simple ray tracing in 8 directions from the light source.
 The cardinal directions go straight and branch out falling off at a percentage based on the material of the block.
 The diagonals also propagate and also have some scattering to give a more realistic look.

 ## Games this could be
-1. See if you can drain all the water in the minimum of changes
+1. See if you can drain all the water in the minimum of changes.
-2. See if you can light the entire map with a minimum of lights
+2. See if you can light the entire map with a minimum of lights.
 3. See if you can fill the cavern with water with a minimum of additional blocks.

+## Performance
+I added some performance counters to see how things were working.
+The water and lighting is somewhat costly.
+It would be hard to scale beyond this size without using better logic for these calculations.
+They are very nieve at this point.
+While Vue is fast, this pushes it a bit.
+Settling the water at the beginning is the most time consuming part of the process.

+## Other ideas
+1. Better world randomization
+2. Allow for changing the clumping of solid blocks on generation
+3. Make the water flow down the sides of the blocks and look more realistic
+4. Implement the rendering with three.js
+5. Create some kind of a server back end to hold best scores from any gamification of this.

 ## Build Setup